 Homeowners who obtained a second or third mortgage against their home can also get behind on their bills – causing the latter mortgage holder to begin foreclosure proceedings.

-How Florida Foreclosures Work?
+How do Florida Foreclosures work?

 Generally, most mortgage companies work with a loan service company that keeps track of all the payments.
 Most loan companies allow the homeowner a 10-15-day grace period if they fall behind.
-Usually the homeowner pays an extra fee because of the late payment.
+Usually, the homeowner pays an extra fee because of the late payment.

 If the homeowner falls several months behind, the loan service company will send letters and make calls to try to figure out why you’re in default.
 Homeowners should read these letters and respond to these phone calls.
 Often, some sort of plan can be worked out so you can catch up on the arrears and continue to pay what’s due.